microfleet/core/packages/core/docs/rfc/response-schemas.md

 1. Add new `plugin/router`s `lifecycle` `responseValidate` cycle before `response`.
 2. Any action that should validate its response should provide `responseSchema` in its properties.
+3. Add `router.routes` global `validateResponse: boolean` parameter, that enables global response validation.
-3. Add `skipResponseValidation` for actions with response validation, that allows disabling response validation for action.
+4. Add `validateResponse` for actions with response validation, that allows disabling response validation for action.
+NOTE: If validation is disabled globally, this option is ignored.

 ## ApiDoc Generation
 There are 2 options to generate API documentation using JSON schemas.